Someday Never Came—And That’s a Good Thing

 And “success”?
 It’s one of the most ambiguous words out there.

-To me, success started the moment I launched my very first business, a print newspaper for singles in my state.
+To me, success started the moment I launched my very first business — a print newspaper for singles in my state.
 Just sending out that first issue felt like a win.
-That business grew to the point where I sold it, but the real success came from what I experienced along the way — meeting new people, learning publishing skills, celebrating weddings, building friendships.
+That business grew to the point where I sold it, but the real success came from what I experienced along the way — meeting new people, learning new skills, celebrating other people’s milestones, building friendships that lasted.

-If you’re not happy while you’re building your business, “someday” can feel like forever.
+If you’re not finding joy in the journey, someday can feel like forever.

 I live in the present.

 I don’t live for someday.
 I build joy into today — through the habits I form, the choices I make, and the challenges I take on.
-I don’t focus on “how much money can I make?”
-I stay focused on the simple mission statement that I created when starting my business and has guided me for years:
+I stay focused on a simple mission that has guided me for years:

-When I stay aligned with that purpose, nothing else really matters.
+When I stay aligned with that purpose, everything else falls into place.

-I’ve also let go of things that no longer bring me joy.
-I don’t backpack, hike for miles, or sew anymore.
+I’ve also learned to let go of things that no longer bring me joy.
+I don’t backpack or hike for miles anymore.
 I no longer sell real estate or serve as a politician.
-And that’s okay — those passions served their purpose and made room for new ones, like being part of the gift basket industry.
+And that’s perfectly okay — those seasons served their purpose and made room for new ones.
+Like writing cozy mysteries.
+Like creating gifts for people going through hard times.
+Like showing up at the senior center for lunch and discovering that the best friendships of my life were waiting for me there.

-Even that has evolved as my life has changed.
-Because if it no longer fun, why do it?
+Even the things I love have evolved as my life has changed.
+Because if it’s no longer fun, why keep doing it?

 I Embrace Life’s Curveballs One Day at a Time